Enjoy the beach this summer at some of South Australia’s accessible beach locations!

 Seacliff Beach was the first in SA to roll out a beach mat and is operated by the Seacliff SLSC.
 The mat is rolled out every weekend during patrols and public holidays from 1pm to 5pm.
 It is rolled out on Seacliff Beach in front of the Seacliff Hotel where there is a wheelchair ramp leading down to the beach and then the beach mat sits at the base of this ramp allowing access from the ramp to the water edge.

-The Seacliff SLSC has a floating beach wheelchair, as more information becomes available we’ll share it, available during patrol times.
+The Seacliff SLSC has a floating beach wheelchair, available during patrol times.

 There is an accessible bathroom in the Surf Club rooms, approx a 500m walk from the patrol tower.